minnaf/2020_Polling_Classification/README.md

 By: Minna Fingerhood, Summer 2019

-This project seeks to classify how every county in the US will vote in the presidential election based on political party using polling data from 2000 - 2016 and census data from 2000 - 2018.
+This project seeks to classify how every county in the US will vote in the presidential election based on political party using polling data from 2000 - 2016 and census data (age,sex,race) from 2000 - 2018.

 -------------------------------------